fernandogcat/fernandogcat/README.md

 ---

-<p align="center">Passionate about making personal and commercial games, exploring creative coding experiments and trying new technologies and tools.<br />Always open to exciting new projects.
+<p align="center">Passionate about making personal and commercial games, exploring creative coding experiments and trying new technologies.<br />Always open to exciting new projects.
 If you've got a cool idea or opportunity, let's talk!</p>

 ---